 Whenever new or prospective beekeepers ask me if they should join the Newfoundland & Labrador Beekeeping Association (the NLBKA), I don’t usually give a strong opinion one way or another because I got into beekeeping in 2010, long before there was a provincial association, and I did fine without it.
 I eventually joined the association for a year but didn’t really get much from it, so I moved on.

 I know some beekeepers in the NLBKA who do excellent work within the association and have done much to bring people into the fold of beekeeping in a manner that is friendly and informative.
 So that’s good.
-But I’m also well aware that the NLBKA is not for everyone.
+But there’s another side to that coin, and I can easily understand why the NLBKA is not for everyone.